Biochaga

 chaga-structure-eng

-Chaga has three primary layers, which can be easily distinguished by its density and color.
+Chaga has three primary layers that are easily distinguished by their density and colour.

-The outer layer of the real Chaga is called the sclerotium.
+The outer layer of true chaga is called the sclerotium.
 This is the hardest layer.
 Most of the biologically active substances (melanin) are deposited in this particular layer.
 The next layer is called the fruiting body.
-It is less hard but also is a solid dark brown layer highly saturated with healthy substances.
-The third layer, which is porous, soft, and yellow, is basically useless.
+It is less hard, but is also a solid dark brown layer, highly saturated with healthy substances.
+The third layer, which is porous, soft and yellow, is basically useless.

-It is a well-known fact that more than 80% of all active substances are concentrated in the sclerotium and the fruiting body of Chaga mushrooms.
+It is known that more than 80% of all active substances are concentrated in the sclerotium and the fruiting body of the chaga mushroom.

 The Chaga extract produced by Baikal Herbs Ltd is made exclusively from these two layers.
-We cut out the third soft layer and throw it away.
-This is why the concentration of chromogenic complex (melanin) and antioxidants in our Freeze-Dried Chaga extract is so high.
-This is a significant point because many manufacturers use all three layers in their products.
-In doing so, they surely reduce the finished product cost but inevitably end up with a lower quality.
+The third soft layer is cut out and discarded.
+This is why the concentration of chromogenic complex (melanin) and antioxidants in our freeze-dried Chaga extract is so high.
+This is important because many manufacturers use all three layers in their products.
+This certainly reduces the cost of the finished product, but inevitably results in lower quality.

-The picture on the right (clickable) illustrates two chunks of Chaga mushroom: one contains a soft layer (left), and the other doesn't.
-The top picture shows all three layers in the cross-section of the Chaga chunk.
+The image on the right (click to enlarge) shows two pieces of chaga: one with a soft layer (left) and one without.
+The image at the top shows all three layers in a cross-section of the chaga mushroom.

-This is a video in the Korean language filmed at our company.
-You can see the manufacturing process of Chaga FD extract:
+This is a video in the Korean language, which was filmed in our factory.
+You can have a look at the production process of Chaga FD extract:

 Chemical composition of Chaga mushroom

-The longstanding interrelated processes between Chaga and a birch tree result in the formation and accumulation of biologically active substances in the Chaga body.
-The combined complex of these substances calls forth the unique therapeutical properties of the Chaga mushroom.
+The long-lasting interactions between chaga and a birch tree result in the formation and accumulation of biologically active substances in the chaga body.
+The combined complex of these substances gives rise to the unique therapeutic properties of the chaga mushroom.

 • Water-soluble polyphenolic pigments (chromogens): antioxidants that kill free radicals.
-In all the other mushrooms, such chromogens have not been found.
+No such chromogens have been found in any other mushroom.

-• Flavonoids: organic plant substances providing anti-inflammatory, spasmolytic, diuretic, and choleretic actions.
+• Flavonoids: organic phytochemicals with anti-inflammatory, antispasmodic, diuretic and choleretic properties.

-• Alkaloids: the biologically active substance of selective action, on the cardiac muscle, for example.
+• Alkaloids: biologically active substances with selective effects, e.g. on the heart muscle.

-• Phenol compounds (tannins): these are tanning agents able to partially coagulate proteins.
-As a result, a protective film on mucous coats and skin of the body is being formed.
-These compounds are widely used in medicine owing to their expressed anti-inflammatory and styptic effects.
+• Phenolic compounds (tannins): these are tanning agents capable of partially coagulating proteins.
+As a result, a protective film is formed on the mucous membranes and skin of the body.
+These compounds are widely used in medicine for their pronounced anti-inflammatory and styptic effects.

 • A complex of organic acids.
-Thanks to the content of organic acids, Chaga mushroom possesses the ability to regulate and normalize the acid-base balance in the human body.
+Thanks to its content of organic acids, the chaga mushroom has the ability to regulate and normalise the acid-base balance in the human body.

-Additionally, Chaga is abundant in melanin.
-Melanin helps to stimulate metabolism in the body, has an anti-inflammatory, regenerating effect.
+• Additionally, Chaga is abundant in melatonin.
+Melatonin helps to stimulate metabolism in the body, has an anti-inflammatory, regenerating effect.
 As you can see, almost all organic substances in a birch mushroom, have beneficial properties for humans.

-In addition to the organic active substances, Chaga also contains a balanced mix of natural minerals and trace elements.
-Below are the most important minerals:
+In addition to the organic compounds, Chaga also contains a balanced mix of natural minerals and trace elements.
+The most important minerals are listed below:

-• Potassium - 41.7 mg / g.
+• Potassium - 41.7 mg/g.
 Potassium is essential for normal body growth.
-It is adjusting the base balance of the body, skin health, stimulates kidneys, and cleanses the body from poisonous toxins.
-The presence of potassium in Chaga mushroom, as well as magnesium and iron, ensures a good therapeutic effect in the treatment of the circulatory system.
+It adjusts the basic balance of the body, skin health, stimulates the kidneys and cleanses the body from toxic toxins.
+The presence of potassium in chaga, together with magnesium and iron, ensures a good therapeutic effect in the treatment of the circulatory system.

-• Magnesium - 1.90 mg / g.
-Magnesium plays a key role in regulating blood sugar level, insulin release from the pancreas, and protecting its fragile cells.
-Magnesium found in birch Chaga is the best ally of the coenzyme in energy production.
-Having taken chaga even during the first 5-10 days, you will already feel more active and fresh.
+• Magnesium - 1.90 mg/g.
+Magnesium plays a key role in the regulation of blood sugar levels, the release of insulin by the pancreas and the protection of its fragile cells.
+The magnesium contained in Chaga is the coenzyme's best ally in energy production.
+After taking Chaga for only 5-10 days, you will feel more active and fresh.

-• Iron - 0.02 mg / g.
-The main structural component of hemoglobin, a component of red blood cells supplying each cell with oxygen.
+• Iron - 0.02 mg/g.
+The main structural component of haemoglobin, a component of red blood cells that delivers oxygen to every cell.

-• Calcium - 3,50mg / g.
-The main role of calcium in your body is the organization of the integrity of the skeletal system.
-People over 50 years of age often experience pain in their back, which is usually associated with a calcium deficiency.
-Lack of calcium, potassium, and chromium in the body leads to cancer.
-Therefore, it is important to take preventive measures by consuming Chaga products, which contain all the macro and microelements.
+• Calcium - 3.50 mg/g.
+The main role of calcium in your body is to organise the integrity of the skeletal system.
+People over the age of 50 often experience back pain, which is usually associated with calcium deficiency.
+Lack of calcium, potassium and chromium in the body leads to cancer.
+Therefore, it is important to take preventive measures by consuming Chaga products, which contain all the macro- and microelements.

 • Manganese - 53.4 mg / g.
 Manganese deficiency can lead to diabetes.

-• Zinc - 28,40mg / g.
+• Zinc - 28.40 mg/g.
 Zinc is necessary for us to maintain a healthy immune system.
-Even a small deficiency of zinc reduces the immune system's ability to defend the body against tumor cells.
+Even a small deficiency of zinc reduces the ability of the immune system to defend the body against tumour cells.

 Chaga antioxidants and free radicals.

-There is a well-known substance in nature, which has been known to cause the iron to rust and the oil to become rancid.
-In the human body, this substance damages DNA impairs memory, and accelerates aging.
-This destroyer is none other than the most common chemical element in the world known as oxygen.
-We cannot live without oxygen, but at the same time, sometimes the oxygen can turn into a terrible danger to our health.
-Every day we breathe polluted air, eat food loaded with chemicals, drink water containing dozens of harmful substances; We lead a life full of stress.
-Scientists have found that the formation of the so-called "free radicals" is taking place due to the influence of the above-mentioned factors.
+There is a well-known substance in nature that causes iron to rust and oil to turn rancid.
+In the human body, it damages DNA, impairs memory and accelerates ageing.
+This destroyer is none other than the most abundant chemical element in the world, oxygen.
+We cannot live without oxygen, but at the same time oxygen can sometimes become a terrible threat to our health.
+Every day we breathe polluted air, eat food loaded with chemicals, drink water containing dozens of harmful substances; we lead a life full of stress.
+Scientists have found that the formation of so-called "free radicals" takes place under the influence of the above-mentioned factors.
 These free radicals are responsible for the accelerated destruction and deformation of your body's cells.

-The problem is related to the structure of the atoms of this gas.
-Normally, the oxygen nucleus is surrounded by 8 electrons combined in pairs to form a stable and not dangerous molecule.
-But sometimes, under the influence of external factors, an electron is being taken away or on the contrary, an additional electron is being added.
-In this case, an extremely active structure is being formed, which is known as free radicals.
+The problem lies in the structure of the atoms of this gas.
+Normally, the oxygen nucleus is surrounded by 8 electrons, which combine in pairs to form a stable and harmless molecule.
+But sometimes, under the influence of external factors, an electron is removed or, on the contrary, an extra electron is added.
+In this case, an extremely active structure is formed, known as a free radical.

 What are these external factors that turn oxygen from our friend to our enemy?
-Most known of them are cigarette smoke, urban smog, and ultraviolet radiation.
-Free radicals, like "molecular terrorists," "roam" on the living cells of the body, plunging everything into chaos.
-To gain a normal (balanced) amount of electrons, they are ready to "tear-off" the missing particle from any other molecule causing a chain reaction of destruction.
-This process is known as "oxidative stress", it is considered responsible for a lot of diseases - from cataract and loss of muscle bulk to cancer.
+The best known are cigarette smoke, urban smog and ultraviolet radiation.
+Like 'molecular terrorists', free radicals 'roam' the living cells of the body, throwing everything into chaos.
+In order to obtain a normal (balanced) amount of electrons, they are prepared to 'rip' the missing particle from any other molecule, setting off a chain reaction of destruction.
+This process is known as 'oxidative stress' and is thought to be responsible for many diseases - from cataracts and loss of muscle mass to cancer.

-Factors that cause an excessive amount of free radicals in the human body.
+Factors that cause an excess of free radicals in the human body.

 • Chemicals in food